Emiliano-Agurcia/Project-Practice/Quick Notes.md

   Starting to build
   Tricks/Gimmicks (Section scrolling, ghost components, side scrolling, etc.)
   [Website Building Tips video]()
+  For section ideas, you can go to the websites in Components.md

 Markdown:
   Include shortcuts for big things (table of contents)